Ton2808/PrimeData_DataEngineerIntern/README.md

 ```
 ---
 ### Q5
-To find the median of two sorted, the easy way is to create a merged sorted array from the two sorted array.
-We can do that by using the **two pointer** technique.
+To find the median of two sorted, the easy way is to create a merged sorted array from the two sorted arrays.
+We can do that by using the **two pointers** technique.
 ```
 int cnt = 0;
 for(int i = 1 , j = 1 ; i <= m || j <= n ; i++){